shesek/spark-wallet/README.md

 $ npm start -- --ln-path /data/lightning
 ```

-Cordova builds can be prepared with `npm run cordova:dist`.
+Cordova builds can be prepared with `npm run dist:cordova`.
 The `.apk` file will be available in `cordova/platforms/android/app/build/outputs/apk/debug/`.

-Electron builds can be prepared with `npm run electron:dist`.
+Electron builds can be prepared with `npm run dist:electron`.
 They will be available under `electron/dist`.

 To get more verbose output in the browser developer console, set `localStorage.debug = 'spark:*'`.